Lab 3

 - Read the description of the world above

-to see what the world program is supposed to do and what the world state is. - Change
+mainto see what the world program is supposed to do and what the world state is. - Change

-; make sure you uncomment them so you get the benefit of those tests when you run your file.
+renderto place the marble ball at the x coordinate specified in the constantball-x-coordand the y coordinate given by the world state (it starts at the top of the canvas).
+Note that thecheck-expecttests indicate the correct behavior and provide a significant hint for the expression inrender; make sure you uncomment them so you get the benefit of those tests when you run your file.
 You don’t need to implement the ball breaking as it reaches the ground. - Once you added rendering of the ball, you need to change the

-tests, fill in the right expression, and run the program to test.
+fallfunction to make the ball falling at the number of pixels per clock tick that’s given in the variablespeed.
+Uncomment thecheck-expecttests, fill in the right expression, and run the program to test.
 The ball doesn’t (for now) need to stop at the bottom of the canvas. - Change the

-that check for appropriate behavior in this case. - Now you need to make it so that when one clicks on the ball, it
+fallfunction so that once the ball reaches the ground (theground-sizeconstant might be useful), it stops falling and remains at the same position.
+That requires makingfallinto anifor acond.
+Add one or two newcheck-expecttests forfallthat check for appropriate behavior in this case. - Now you need to make it so that when one clicks on the ball, it

 returns back to the top.
 In order to implement it, write two helper